 5. DJ master

 Kids love music — so let them pick a song to listen to in class during independent reading or work time.
-Now that’s a PBIS reward they’ll eat up.
-Of course, you need to screen their choices first, but you may find that you’re a Beyoncé fan after all.
+Now that’s a PBIS reward they’ll really enjoy!
+Of course, you need to screen their music choices first, but you may find that you’re a Beyoncé fan after all!